nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: God wants to make old things new and fix things that are broken.
-That’s
+  intro: Esther was willing to risk her life to help her people when they were
-    good news for us!
-You can learn more about it in the book of Nehemiah and 2 Corinthians 5:17.
+    threatened with destruction and she ended up saving them.
+You can read her story in the book of Esther.
-  video: HdDvqWtVkro
+  video: KPDRmkh7J9c
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020